eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ### Channel Type "colorRGB", "colorHSB"

+* __on__: An optional string (like "BRIGHT") that is recognised as on state.
+(ON will always be recognised.)
+* __off__: An optional string (like "DARK") that is recognised as off state.
+(OFF will always be recognised.)
+* __onBrightness__: If you connect this channel to a Switch item and turn it on, color and saturation are preserved from the last state, but the brightness will be set to this configured initial brightness (default: 10%).

-You can connect this channel to a Color item.
+You can connect this channel to a Color, Dimmer and Switch item.

 This channel will publish the color as comma separated list to the MQTT broker, e.g. "112,54,123" for an RGB channel (0-255 per component) and "360,100,100" for a HSB channel (0-359 for hue and 0-100 for saturation and brightness).

 The channel expects values on the corresponding MQTT topic to be in this format as well.

 ### Channel Type "location"